bkesterbyld/maroon-potato/src/pages/index.md

       Above is a no code global computing network that replaces databases, backend coding and infrastructure.
 Build something from scratch or ingest and mix existing data to innovate.
-The overall experience is productive and iterative, freeing you to focus on interfaces, client logic and other high level work.
+The experience is productive and iterative, freeing you to focus on interfaces, client logic and other high level work.
     actions: []
     video_embed_html: ''
     media_position: top